Substance Use and Pregnancy

 Q. I used drugs before I knew I was pregnant.
 I’m afraid it will affect my baby.
 What should I do?

 A. Be honest with your healthcare provider.
 The earlier you talk about it, the better chance you and your baby have for a healthy pregnancy and delivery.
-If you don’t have a doctor or healthcare provider, call toll free 844-624-6667 for referrals to doctors and providers near you.
+If you don’t have a doctor or healthcare provider, call toll-free at 844-624-6667 for referrals to doctors and providers near you.

 Q. If I go to the doctor, will I be tested to see if I’m taking drugs?